Mastering social media analytics: From data to tracking, tools and reporting

 Audience intelligence

 While social listening captures online conversations, audience intelligence delves deeper.
-It analyzes who's talking, what interests them, their behaviors, and their sentiments towards a topic or brand.
+It analyses who's talking, what interests them, their behaviours, and their sentiments towards a topic or brand.
 By combining these insights, brands can acquire nuanced audience insights beyond the conversation; instead, they can begin to understand the people behind it, enabling more tailored engagement strategies.
 Audience intelligence is not just an extension of social listening; think of social listening as a component within the larger framework of audience intelligence.
+For tool selection, see best audience analysis tools 2026.

 How to get started with tracking social media analytics